 AYN RAND INSTITUTE

-For more information on this lecture, please e-mail email@example.com.
+For more information on this talk, please e-mail email@example.com

 ### ### ###

-Eric Daniels is available for interviews now and after his lecture.
+Andrew Bernstein is available for interviews now and after his talk.

 Contact: Larry Benson